 Choosing a financial adviser can seem like a daunting task.
 Many people have negative connotations of financial advisers from a time when financial advice was sales and commission led.
 Thanks to stricter regulations in more recent years, the way financial advice is delivered has evolved for the better.
-Stricter regulations call for financial advisers to be more qualified and has banned commission led sales.
+Stricter regulations call for financial advisers to be more qualified and have banned commission led sales.

 Since then, it has been proven that seeking financial advice can often improve finances dramatically.
 Receiving professional advice between 2001-2006 boosted wealth (in pensions and financial assets) by £47,706 in 2014/2016* (*what it’s worth; Revisiting the value of financial advice, ILC UK).
-According to the 2021 Value of Advisor Study, Russell Investments financial advisers in the US add 4.83% of value each year, through active rebalancing of investment portfolios, behavioural coaching, customised planning and more.
+According to the 2021 Value of Advisor Study, Russell Investments financial advisers in the US add 4.83% of the value each year, through active rebalancing of investment portfolios, behavioural coaching, customised planning and more.

 One of our financial advisers, Robert Bell, gives his advice on how to choose the best financial adviser for you.